BrianKendalBucek/budgie-api/README.md

 #### Users

-- GET `/api/users` returns all users
+- GET `/api/users` returns all relevant info for logged in user
-- GET `/api/users/:id` returns specific user with passed id

 #### Categories